Blotch3D/Blotch3D/README.md

     any debug messages.
 You might want to change this back to 'Windows Application' later.

-5. Add a reference to the Blotch3DWindows assembly.
+5. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).

 6. Rename the Game1.cs file and class as desired.